A-Chicharito-S/A-Chicharito-S.github.io/_posts/2021-11-29-Treasure-hunting-1.md

 ## Bird’s Eye: Probing for Linguistic Graph Structures with a Simple Information-Theoretic Approach

-Here I'm going to present you the first episode of my '**Treasure hunting**' series, unlike the '**Paper summary**' series, in which a group of papers will be roughly analyzed based on main ideas and motivations.
+Here I'm going to present you the first episode of my '**Treasure Hunting**' series, unlike the '**Paper Summary**' series, in which a group of papers will be roughly analyzed based on main ideas and motivations.
 In this series, one paper will be deeply analyzed at a time, focusing not only on the main idea, motivation, shining points but also the writing skills, experimental results etc.

 Today I'm going to introduce the paper '**Bird’s Eye: Probing for Linguistic Graph Structures with a Simple Information-Theoretic Approach**' by *Yifan Hou* and *Mrinmaya Sachan*, you can find the paper [[here]](https://aclanthology.org/2021.acl-long.145.pdf)